simritt/Food/README.md

 # Food
-Front look of a website for a FOOD app (using html and css)
+Front look of a website for a FOOD app (using html, css and js)